blipjoy/lovelydrive/README.md

 ## Tech

+Read [the postmortem](http://blog.kodewerx.org/2015/09/its-lovely-day-for-postmortem.html) for an in-depth review of how this game was designed.

 ### Size Optimized

 The code is intended to be sized optimized, which means it will generally run slower than its full potential.
 Some of the optimizations are outlined below.